StereoKit/StereoKit-Docs/docs/preview/StereoKit-docs-API.md

 - `Align.Center` — Center on both X and Y axes.
 This is a combination of XCenter and YCenter.
 - `Align.CenterLeft` — Start on the left of the X axis, center on the Y axis.
 This is a combination of XLeft and YCenter.
 - `Align.CenterRight` — Start on the right of the X axis, center on the Y axis.
 This is a combination of XRight and YCenter.
+- `Align.None` — No alignment specified.
+For elements that have a natural default alignment (such as image buttons), this falls back to that default.
 - `Align.TopCenter` — Center on the X axis, and top on the Y axis.
 This is a combination of XCenter and YTop.
 - `Align.TopLeft` — Start on the left of the X axis, and top on the Y axis.
 This is a combination of XLeft and YTop.
 - `Align.TopRight` — Start on the right of the X axis, and top on the Y axis.
 This is a combination of XRight and YTop.